USB-C to HDMI Cable: The Ultimate Guide

 HDR (High Dynamic Range)

 HDR significantly improves picture quality by offering a wider range of colors and better contrast—brighter whites and deeper blacks.
-If you have an HDR-compatible TV or monitor and plan to watch HDR content from services like Netflix or Disney+, make sure your cable type C to HDMI explicitly supports HDR10 or Dolby Vision.
+If you have an HDR-compatible TV or monitor and plan to watch HDR content from services like Netflix or Disney+, make sure your USB-C to HDMI cable explicitly supports HDR10 or Dolby Vision.

 Build Quality and Length